aclap-dev/weh/README.md

 `choice`.
 A specific preference parameter can then be accessed, as read or write, through `weh.prefs["parameter name"]`.

 You can install preferences listeners using `weh.prefs.on(whatToWatch,callback)` and uninstall listeners using `weh.prefs.off` with the same parameters. `whatToWatch` uses a dotted notation.
 For instance, listening to `""`, `"a"`, `"a.b"` or `"a.b.c"` will trigger the callback whenever parameter `a.b.c` is modified.
-Note that the preferences listeners are only available from the background in this version.
+Note that the preferences listeners are available from both background and local content.

 You should also define a couple of human viewable strings associated to each parameter in `locales/<locale>/messages.json`:
 - `weh_prefs_label_<parameter name>` defines a label for the parameter